Figglewatts/sanity/README.md

 - Write documentation for everything
 - Update the README to be a guide how to use
 - Make a setup.py

+## Future work
+- Different parameters could be used for checkers based on which file/directory rule is currently in use?
+- Load checkers from a list of different directories.